chrrrisw/trove-js/README.md

 # trove-js
-A JavaScript library to access the National Library of Australia's Trove API
+A JavaScript library to access the National Library of Australia's (NLA) Trove API.

+The Trove website can be found at: http://trove.nla.gov.au

+Trove's API is documented at: http://help.nla.gov.au/trove/building-with-trove/api-technical-guide

+This library works with: http://api.trove.nla.gov.au

 ## If you just want to use the library in your webpage
 1. Get a Trove API key: [see here](#getting_key)